chef/chef-web-docs/chef_master/source/resource_machine_image.rst

    A run-list defines all of the information necessary for Chef to configure a node into the desired state.
 A run-list is:

-   * An ordered list of roles and/or recipes that are run in the exact order defined in the run-list; if a recipe appears more than once in the run-list, the chef-client will not run it twice
+   * An ordered list of roles and/or recipes that are run in the exact order defined in the run-list; if a recipe appears more than once in the run-list, the Chef Infra Client will not run it twice
    * Always specific to the node on which it runs; nodes may have a run-list that is identical to the run-list used by other nodes
    * Stored as part of the node object on the Chef server
-   * Maintained using knife and then uploaded from the workstation to the Chef server, or maintained using Chef Automate
+   * Maintained using knife and then uploaded from the workstation to the Chef Infra Server, or maintained using Chef Automate

    .. end_tag